cloudmesh-community/book/chapters/preface/create.md

     ./book/writing
     ./book/222

 To compile a book go to the directory and make it.
-Lets assume you like to create the cloud book for 516
+Let us assume you like to create the cloud book for 516

 ```bash